Catenscia/MxOps/docs/source/getting_started/first_scene.md

 ## Scene

-Everything is in place for us to create our first `Scene` so let's get to work now ⚒️👷‍♂️
+Everything is in place for us to create our first `Scene` so let's get to work ⚒️👷‍♂️

 For this, create a file named `first_scene.yaml`.
-Your folder should now look like this:
+This file will contain you first `Scene` and your folder should now look like this:

 ```text
 mxops_tutorial